sparameswaran/stepfunction-complex-orchestrator-app/README.md

 ## Testing

-Use the sample payloads (under test-inputs) to test the individual step functions or lambda functions.
-The sample payload for the main orchestrator step function has 3 input elements within the entries array and this would make it create and invoke 3 child step functions in parallel.
+Use the sample payloads (available under test-inputs) to test the individual step functions or lambda functions.
+Start the test with the main `ComplexOrchestratorStateMachine1-xyz..` Step function.
+The sample payload for the main orchestrator step function has 3 input elements within the entries array and this would make it create and execute 3 child step functions in parallel.
+This can be modified to make it execute more children in parallel.
 Each child step function is expected to take atmost 3 minutes to complete (30 seconds wait for the callback_notify_step_function3 while the AWS Batch job takes about 20 seconds controlled by settings in orchestrator step function's sleep_interval attribute passed to child step function payload).
+Click the child step functions to follow their individual executions or step through the AWS Lambda or AWS Batch Executions.

 If the batch job fails or if the step functions timed out, then the issue is due to missing batch script in the s3 bucket.
 Copy over the batch script into the s3 bucket generated as shown in Deployment.